 ASH: Typically I can safely ignore digital releases since I have more than enough print manga to keep me busy, but when something like Saint Young Men is licensed even I have to take note!
 It’s definitely my pick, but I sincerely hope it might get a physical release in the future.
 We’ve proof that miracles can happen!

-MELINDA: I feel like me choosing Saint Young Men while Kate is the one to bring up Banana Fish is the shocking plot twist nobody saw coming, but that is what’s actually happening, right now, today.
+MJ: I feel like me choosing Saint Young Men while Kate is the one to bring up Banana Fish is the shocking plot twist nobody saw coming, but that is what’s actually happening, right now, today.
 I’m very happy that Viz is releasing digital versions of Banana Fish (though what I really want is a fancy, deluxe print edition), but Saint Young Men is something I genuinely thought we could never see in North America, and I can’t let that go.
 Not even for Eiji Okumura.
 And that’s saying something.

 AshLynx saysApril 22, 2019 at 5:44 pm

 “though what I really want is a fancy, deluxe print edition”